-Consider refurbishing rather than replacing, for example worn-out furniture that can be re-wrapped to look as-good-as new.
+Consider refurbishing rather than replacing, for example, worn-out furniture that can be re-wrapped to look as good as new.
 As well as saving money, the environmental message to employees is strong.
 Use the latest technology: for example, we use theBreath® as artwork, a fabric that absorbs and breaks down harmful ﬁne dust to reintroduce clean air.
-PROJECT MANAGEMENT A strong central project management team, backed by local implementors, will ensure that the refurbishment is hassle-free and delivered on time and to budget.

 'An investment in the workplace is money well spent, even in times of austerity.
 It can quickly boost employee morale and productivity, increasing output and customer satisfaction.'

 It is possible to update an office space on a relatively small budget.
 Here are 4 small changes that can make a huge impact:

 Existing furniture and ﬁttings can be refurbished rather than replaced, limiting the cost of the transformation.
 This approach also has the advantage of minimizing waste.

 Keep budgets low by sourcing suppliers and partners who will work with the whole of your estate.
 By negotiating better prices, economies of scale can be achieved.

 This doesn’t necessarily mean a ‘one size ﬁts all’ approach.
 It is often desirable, or even essential, to keep a local ‘ﬂavour’ to a refurbishment – including the use of local contractors where possible.